nicopicchio/api-express-intro/README.md

 * A GET `/greeting/morning` route that returns `{greeting: 'good morning'}`
 * A GET `/greeting/afternoon` route that returns `{greeting: 'good afternoon'}`
 * A DELETE `/greeting/` route that returns `{greeting: 'good bye'}`

+## Extension
+Use express route parameters to implement a single /greeting route that handles all the GET requests above.